YourOnly-One/content/content/way/en-ph/blog/posts/2017/20170406-how-we-ought-to-pray.md

 +++
-title = "How We Ought to Pray" description = "A study of the popularly known as The Lord's Prayer reveals how we ought to pray as, instructed by our Messiah himself.
+title = "How we ought to pray" description = "A study of the popularly known as The Lord's Prayer reveals how we ought to pray as, instructed by our Messiah himself.
 Simple yet effective."  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2017-04-06T00:49:20+08:00                          # manually adjust to local timezone